alphagov/reliability-engineering/source/documentation/monitoring-alerts/create-edit-alerts-using-prometheus.md

 ```
 rate(requests{org="gds-tech-ops", job="observe-metric-exporter", status_range="5xx"}[5m])
 ```
-The above query means "amoumt of requests with status 5xx within the last 5 minutes for org "gds-tech-ops" and job "observe-metrics-exporter".
+The above query means "amount of requests with status 5xx within the last 5 minutes for org `gds-tech-ops` and job `observe-metrics-exporter`.

 To make it into an alert (that is, something that triggers if the data values are higher or lower than expected), the expression requires a threshold to be compared against: